thenfour/Somatic/README.md

 ```

-## changes to bridge.lua
+## changes to bridge.lua or playroutines

 Used to be manual process: load it in a tic80 instance and save the cart to `/public/bridge.tic`. that's what gets loaded @ runtime.

-It's now an automated build process.
+It's now an automated build process (see the webpack plugin `build-bridge.js` and `bridge-watch-plugin.js`).

+Bridge.tic depends on `bridge.lua` and `bridge_config.js`.

+* You change `bridge.lua`, and the bridge watcher detects it and builds the `.tic` cart.
+* Or you change `bridge_config.js` and the same chain happens.

+`playroutine-*.lua` is also not a raw lua; it's a template that gets preprocessed by the tic80 cart serializer.

 ## sanity checks